hamecoded/web-playground/README.md

 	...
 	return {
 		value: yourTestOutcomeToBePrinted,
-		description: "description of what the test performed" }
+		description: "description of what the test performed",
+		code: "..someString", //would get syntax highlighted
+		type: "string" //incase you'd like to print it out on the screen otherwize console log would do the job }
 }
 ```